khaors/geocompr/main.md

 #> logical     102
 ```

-After preprocessing the attribute data it is in a format that can be joined directly onto the zones.
+Now the attribute data has been aggregated, it is in a form that can be joined onto the zones using the joining function `left_join()`:
-As illustrated in the summary of the resulting object, the result is a geographic object with useful attributes including population of travelers (almost 1/4 of a million) and their main mode of travel (by bicycle, foot, car and train):

 ```r